 "And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
 His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself.
 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.Apparently, this takes place IN THE SAME VALLEY we have been speaking about!
-Right here in the Valley of Tophet, Hinnom, Esdraelon, Kidron, or whatever name you choose - the earth will open, and Jesus Christ will personally cast the Antichrist and the False Prophet (the presiding Pope) alive into a fiery pit in the sight of all the saints of God who have come with Him to Armageddon.
+Right here in the Valley of Tophet, Hinnom, Esdraelon, Kidron, or whatever name you choose - the earth will open, and Jesus Christ will personally cast the First Beast (Head of the European-based World Government) and the False Prophet (the presiding Pope) alive into a fiery pit in the sight of all the saints of God who have come with Him to Armageddon.

 The burning bodies of the Beast and the False Prophet will never be consumed, but will be on perpetual view for all men to see throughout the remainder of time.

 "And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the LORD.

 Jesus Will Take Jerusalem, And Rule The World From There

 Immediately after this epic event, Jesus will lead His victorious saints through the Eastern Gate onto the Temple Mount, which is part of Ancient Jerusalem.
 There we will crown Him King of Kings and Lord of Lords, and He will begin to establish His millennial kingdom for 1000 years, ruling the entire world from Jerusalem, Israel.
 (Ezekiel 40-48 and other verses).